 Prepared in cooperation with the South Carolina Department of Transportation and the U.S. Department of Transportation, the Federal Highway Administration and the Federal Transit Administration.
 The contents of this report reflect the views of the authors who are responsible for the opinions, findings and conclusions presented herein.
-The contents do not necessarily reflect the views or policies of the Federal Highway Administration, the Federal Transit Administration, or the South Carolina Department of Transportation.
+The contents do not necessarily reflect the views or policies of the Federal Highway Administration, or the South Carolina Department of Transportation.